richky0/HaoTube_Flutter_App/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are highly welcome!
 Here's how:

-1. Fork the repository
+1. Fork this repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)